 Thanks for using G.V().
 For feedback/feature requests, please contact email@example.com.
 All feedback, negative or positive, is always welcome and contributes to improving the solution.
 Feature requests/suggestions for improvements are more than welcome too.

-G.V() has a Basic free tier and a Pro paid tier.
+G.V() has a Lite, free tier and a Pro paid tier.
 For more details on how licensing works, please check License Management.

 The following platforms are supported by G.V():

-Windows 7 or newer, 32 and 64 bits.
+Windows 7 or newer (including Windows 11), 32 and 64 bits.
 Also compatible with Windows Server.

 macOS 10.11 (El Capitan) or newer, 64 bits.